philzook58/philzook58.github.io/_posts/2023-04-17-relational-ac-matching.md

 In addition, we get to reuse the effort that has been put into databases.
 Databases are very sophisticated, declarative, high performance solver systems.

 In E-matching, you need to search the equivalence classes for things that might match your pattern.
 Even if you start from a single eclass, there may be many solutions.
 E-matching and AC-matching are in this sense similar problems and it appears basically the same relational approach works.

+Perhaps this is unsurprising given that commutativity and associativity are popular difficult to direct rewrite rules that people like throwing in their egraph rewriting.
+But people also complain that this blows up the egraph.
+This blog post might be a step towards correcting that.

 It's pretty simple, first we think about how AC-terms are graphs and then how to treat graph matching relationally.